Domingo Reunites With Sabrina Carpenter To Wreck Another Wedding With Pedro Pascal and Bad Bunny in Chaotic ‘SNL50’ Sketch

 It's a musical parody sketch straight from

-Eventually Carpenter joins in and so does Pedro Pascal as Renaldo.
+Eventually, Carpenter joins in and so does Pedro Pascal as Renaldo — the groom's one-time fling.
 Domingo and Renaldo reunite and are revealed to be brothers.
-The chaos just continues as more people join the sketch including Bad Bunny.
+The chaos just continues as more people join the sketch, including Bad Bunny.
 The three are revealed as a trio of brothers, that apparently all wives should be kept away from.
 The sketch ends with the whole group up there.
-It's a packed group with Shannon, Short, the bridesmaids and groosmen all cramming onto the stage (hopefully with reinforced braces underneath it.)
+It's a packed group with Shannon, Short, the bridesmaids and groomsmen all cramming onto the stage (hopefully with reinforced braces underneath it).

 Stay with Collider for the latest updates from the SNL Anniversary Special.
-Watch the sketch below.
+Watch the sketch above.

 Check Out More From SNL50